SrivatsaRavindra/Deep-Scan/README.md

 - [x] Web development

-We continue our commitment to improving and expanding the capabilities of Deep-Scan to provide an efficient and seamless readme generation experience to our users.
+We continue our commitment to improving and expanding the capabilities of Deep-Scan to provide an efficient and seamless experience to our users.